 In order to develop and implement a program that best fits your needs, I use a very simple 3-step process:

 First is an assessment of your current situation.
-We will discuss where you are today, where you want to go and how we can work together to get you there.
+We will discuss where you are today, where you want to go, and how we can work together to get you there.
 Specifically, we will identify what areas of focus you need and the frequency.

-We will design a solution just for your business.
+Together, we will design a solution just for your business.
 Nothing more.
 Nothing less.

 Second, once we’ve agreed on a Fractional COO program, we will conduct a more detailed analysis of your needs.
 This involves a detailed discussion with you.
 More importantly, it also includes conversations with your leadership team, supervisory staff, and front-line employees.

 The result of this analysis will be a well-rounded perspective of your organization’s specific issues and needs.

 Finally, we will have a detailed conversation about where you want to prioritize efforts and resources.
 We’ll work with the appropriate members of your team to develop any necessary processes, solutions, and action plans.